 In this blog post, we’ll compare Landlord Studio and QuickBooks to help you decide which is the better option for tracking your rental property finances.

-We’ll also review Stessa, a free rental property accounting software solution that landlords can use to automatically track income and expenses, generate comprehensive financial reports, collect rent payments online, and prepare year-end tax returns.
+We’ll also review Stessa, a popular rental property accounting software solution that landlords can use to automatically track income and expenses, generate comprehensive financial reports, collect rent payments online, and prepare year-end tax returns.

 Landlord Studio overview